PavloProkopenko/React-Native-Exercises/README.md

 5. Make some screens
 6. Import libraries to your App.tsx
 7. Write code for navigation
-8. Write route in screen from which you want to go
+8. Write the route on screen from which you want to go

 Documentation
 1. [React Navigation](https://reactnavigation.org/docs/getting-started)